slayer079/simbf./README.md

 Information
-Type : "git pull" For Updates Tools
+Type : "git kontol" For Updates Tools
 Method Crack https://mbasic.facebook.com
 Log in With Token And Cookie (anti checkpoint, don't use new account) Have Any Problem Login Token Please Check This : https://www.facebook.com/100015073506062/posts/1137297496782690/?app=fbl